Skip to content

 Raw levels that swing between quiet laptop mics and loud desk setups can exaggerate superficial differences between clips of the same person.
 Normalisation and targeted noise reduction on speech regions help the embedding model focus on voice characteristics rather than volume quirks or steady background hum.

-The same physical speaker may appear as multiple labels after different microphones, rooms, or emotional tone.
-Reviewed profile links and similar-speaker suggestions help consolidate those labels without silently merging unrelated people.
+The same physical speaker may appear as multiple labels across recordings after different microphones, rooms, or emotional tone.
+Labels are deliberately scoped to the recording they come from; the profile layer is what carries a person’s identity across meetings, without silently merging unrelated people.

 Clearer audio input improves clustering quality more than any post-processing tweak.
 A quiet room, a consistent mic position, and avoiding heavy compression where possible all help the model separate speakers cleanly.